Majchrzak/slot-machine/README.md

 };
 ```

+- `GET localhost:8080/slot-machine`:
+  - 200 - OK, `GameState`
+  - 500 - Server Error,
+  - 404 - Not Found
+  - 400 - Bad Request
+- `POST localhost:8080/slot-machine`
+  - 200 - OK, `GameState`
+  - 500 - Server Error,
+  - 404 - Not Found
+  - 400 - Bad Request
+- `POST localhost:8080/slot-machine/spin`
+  - 200 - OK, `GameState`
+  - 500 - Server Error,
+  - 405 - Not Allowed,
+  - 404 - Not Found
+  - 400 - Bad Request

+## client integration
-1. create a new game by requresting:
+1. create a new game by requesting:
 `curl -X POST localhost:8080/slot-machine`, you will get a game state:
-2. store the `gameId` from the response in client storage
+1. store the `gameId` from the response in client storage
-3. to play aka spin send request:
+2. to play aka spin send request:
 `curl -X POST localhost:8080/slot-machine/spin -H "Content-Type: application/json" -d '{"gameId": "GAME_ID"}'`

 to render spin result you can compare your current game state (returned by GET or POST `spin-machine/` methods) with the new state (returned by POST `spin-machine/spin` method):